 This simple breakfast casserole combines homemade hash browns with all your favorite omelet ingredients.
 It's a real lifesaver when you're expecting overnight guests.

-- 3 russet potatoes, cubed
+- 3 small russet potatoes, cubed

 - 2 cups (480 ml) egg substitute

 - 2 cups (225 g) cheddar cheese, cubed

 - ¼ cup (35 g) green bell pepper, stemmed, seeded, diced

 - ¼ cup (30 g) onion, peeled. diced

 - Preheat oven to 350°F (180°C).
 Spray a 9-inch x 9-inch (23 cm x 23 cm) baking pan with cooking spray.